Villa Falconieri: History

 Important architects worked on the design such as Antonio da Sangallo the Younger and Borromini.
 The interior houses frescoes by Pier Leone Ghezzi, Giacinto Calandrucci, Ciro Ferri, Niccolò Berrettoni, and others.
-The park is a splendid Italian gardens enlarged in the 17th century, with small lake bordered by cypresses created in the 18th century.
+The park is a splendid Italian garden enlarged in the 17th century, with a small lake bordered by cypresses created in the 18th century.

 Modern history

 The German writer Richard Voss lived here for 25 years and wrote several novels as Villa Falconieri, Roman Fever, The Son of Volsca and others; he called the Villa as "my shining house".
 For this reason, Villa Falconieri was always dear to the German community of Rome.

 In 1905, the Villa was bought by the German banker Ernst von Mendelssohn-Bartholdy of Berlin, a nephew of the composer Felix Mendelssohn Bartholdy.
 In 1907, he gave it as a gift to emperor Wilhelm II.
 On April 6, 1911 the Crown Prince William and Princess Cecilie visited the villa and decided on some restorations.

 In 1921, the Villa was expropriated by Italian State.
 Villa Falconieri was damaged by US bombing during World War II while being used as the headquarters of Field Marshal Albert Kesselring, but masterly work restored its previous splendor.